PaulFrankling/PaulFrankling-online-cv/README.md

 The Footer has copyright information as well as social media icons and a download icon for my CV.
 Again, I have implemented a change of colour to mandarin `#ef8354` when these icons are hovered over.

+This website is fully responsive.

 ### Profile Section

 My profile section is split into two parts; a summary of my profile and a list of personal details.
 They are seperated into two columns when viewed on a tablet and desktop.
 My profile explains my present status and future aims and aspirations.
 I present this by displaying a question in bold and an answer next to each one.

 My personal details are briefly presented with an image of myself.
 This image provides a professional perception to the user.
-I include one of two CV download icons here too.
+I include one of two CV download icons here too, inviting the user to potentially save or print a pdf version of my CV.

+### History Section

+In this section, I present three boxes; my education timeline, qualifications and work timeline.
+When viewed on a tablet or desktop, these boxes are split into three columns.

+Next, I have implemented three progress bars indicating my knowledge of programing languages; HTML, CSS and Javascript.

+### Interest Section

+In this section, I have included four parts; Web Development, Personal Interests, Hobbies and Additional Info.
+When viewed on a tablet or desktop, the four parts are split into two columns of two.

+### Contact Section

+This section includes a contact form, which allows the user to input their name, email and a message.
+The contact form provides a message to the user when something is missing from it with the use of `required`.
+I have also used jQuery to retain a sensible width to the contact form on wider device screens.
+The contact page also has a button in which to submit the information.

 ## Features to implement in the future: